 The Non-Denominational variety?
 Let’s just call it what it is: Baptist 2.0 dressed up in trendy graphics with a noun-centered name generally meeting in a warehouse of some kind.

 Currently I’m immersed in the Reformed variety – very historical and catechism-oriented.
 Kind and welcoming to a point, but as with any group, prefers those already inside.
-Though I have to say, out of all the churches I’ve been in, I prefer this one far above the others.
+Though I have to say, out of all the versions I’ve been in, I prefer this one far above the others.

 Small, midsized, or megachurch, it doesn’t matter.
 I’ve never truly belonged.
 I volunteered, led Children’s Ministry, taught Kindergarten, led Bible studies, and did all the things I thought I should.
-Now as a woman in my mid-forties, I really don’t fit.

 Now in my imagination, I see tears slide down her face as she looks down at her dingy robes.
 Her dark eyes plead with me.
 And suddenly John’s words in Revelation slam back in my mind about the pure white linen the Church clothes herself with being the righteous deeds of the saints.
 And the weight falls heavy on me.

 I’m part of this.
-I lean over and peel off a donkey-shaped star-spangled sticker and glimpse the widening tear underneath.
+I lean over and peel off a star-spangled sticker and glimpse the widening tear underneath.

 Caring for her is less about “making programs happen” and far more about showing The Real Jesus who touched the unclean and spent time with social pariahs.